Citation, DOI & article data

 The primary mode of presentation of a symptomatic stricture is with poor urinary stream.
 If severe, bladder hypertrophy and trabeculation may occur.

-In general, the term urethral stricture refers to a fibrous scarring of the anterior urethra caused by collagen and fibroblast proliferation.
+In general, the term urethral stricture refers to fibrous scarring of the anterior urethra caused by collagen and fibroblast proliferation.

 Common causes of urethral strictures include: